 The Falcons green-lighting a second Marion Campbell head-coaching stint did not work out.
 Swamp Fox 2.0's first season unfolded strangely.
 The Falcons (3-12) started five quarterbacks but had an All-Pro O-lineman (right guard Bill Fralic) and saw Gerald Riggs also make a Hawaii trip.
 Atlanta ranked last on offense and defense but beat eventual Super Bowl champion Washington a week before the players' strike.
 The Falcons' scabs won a game; their full-timers went 2-10 and were outscored by 22 points per contest.
 Campbell still lasted two more seasons.

 Roster-wise, this team does not belong here.
 The Chiefs sent six players to the 2012 Pro Bowl, including Jamaal Charles and Justin Houston.
 And the 2013 Chiefs, equipped with the newly arrived Andy Reid-Alex Smith duo, finished 11-5 and began the ascent that launched them to the NFL mountaintop.
 But Kansas City's Scott Pioli-Romeo Crennel power structure ran a semi-talented 2012 team into the ground.
 The Chiefs finished 2-14 and were outscored by a franchise-record 214 points.
 Matt Cassel and Brady Quinn combined for eight TD passes.
-One of the Chiefs' wins came a day after Jovan Belcher's horrifying murder-suicide.
+One of the Chiefs' wins came a day after Jovan Belcher's tragic passing.